wdreset/fullstackopen_ex/part0/0_6_Single_app_send.md

     server-->>browser: 201

     Note right of browser : Creating a new note with "sandwich2".
-Only one request is sent to the server.
-    The note is added and displayed on the webpage
+Only one request is sent to the server.The note is added and displayed on the webpage

 ```